 Partitioning Azure blob storage

 Each blob (either block or page) is held in a container in an Azure storage account.
-You can use containers to group related blobs that have the same security requirements, although this grouping is logical rather than physical.
+You can use containers to group related blobs that have the same security requirements.
+This grouping is logical rather than physical.
 Inside a container, each blob has a unique name.

 The actions of writing a single block (block blob) or page (page blob) are atomic, but operations that span blocks, pages, or blobs are not.
 If you need to ensure consistency when performing write operations across blocks, pages, and blobs, take out a write lock by using a blob lease.

-Azure blob storage supports transfer rates of up to 60 MB per second or 500 requests per second for each blob.
+Azure blob storage targets transfer rates of up to 60 MB per second or 500 requests per second for each blob.
 If you anticipate surpassing these limits, and the blob data is relatively static, then consider replicating blobs by using the Azure Content Delivery Network.
-For more information, see the page [Using Delivery Content Network for Azure] on the Microsoft website.
-For additional guidance and considerations, see [Using Content Delivery Network for Azure].
+For more information, see the page Azure Content Delivery Network on the Microsoft website.
+For additional guidance and considerations, see Using Azure Content Delivery Network.

 Partitioning Azure storage queues